jamesWalker55/qmul-final-project-report/src/05-implementation.typ

 === Limiting the Data Transferred

 To reduce the amount of data transferred from the backend to the frontend during the initial load, we observe that not all of the data is useful when the list first loads.
-In a list of 100 items, only the paths and tags of the first few items will be visible, whereas the path and tags of all other items are not visible until scrolled to.
+In a large list of items, only the paths and tags of the first few items will be visible, whereas the path and tags of all other items are not visible until scrolled to.
 Thus it is unnecessary to transfer the paths and tags of all items for the initial load, the only necessary information is the item ID, which uniquely identifies the item in the database.

 In the software implementation, the virtual list initially only has access to a list of item IDs.
 If it wishes to get more information about an item to render it, it must make another request to the backend to fetch the item data.
 The fetching of items is not instantaneous and takes about 5-10ms for each item.